iracooke/BC2023/lessons/README.md

 Instructions for running on a Nectar Ubuntu 16.04 image

-Login and switch to the root account
+Login and switch to the root account.
+Assuming root is the only user that can run docker commands (default) this is necessary because ultimately docker-browser-server will need to be running under root.
+A better way would be to grant docker run permissions to a non-root user and run under that.

 ```bash
 apt-get update